4 Ways Customer Data Platforms Will Change the Way You Look at Marketing

 We call the Googles and AirBnBs Data Giants because of this differentiating factor, which O’Grady calls a Data Moat.
 But as the Maps example highlights, it’s not simply the sheer amount of data they own that differentiates the Data Giants, it’s what they do with it.
 The Data Giants use unified, rich data to provide a hyperpersonalized experience for their customers.
 And they do it at scale.

-A CDP can help differentiate your business by giving shape and meaning to the data you collect.
+Customer data platform software can help differentiate your business by giving shape and meaning to the data you collect.
 Another way to put it is that connected data you use to improve customer experience, to automate and personalize marketing processes, and to align your teams on these goals, is Live Data.
 Data that is disconnected, stale, and inaccessible to your teams, is useless.